Liscarroll

 Liscarroll is a village in County Cork, Ireland.
 The village is on the R522 regional road near Mallow and Buttevant, about two miles south of River Awbeg.
-Liscarroll is within the Cork North-West (Dáil constituency).
+Liscarroll is within the Cork North-West.
 Approximately 50 km from both Cork City and Limerick, Liscarroll was once considered to be the cross roads of Munster.
 The village is in a townland and civil parish of the same name.